 Gearing up for Indulgence – 5:2 Diet Recipe for Three Ingredient Pancakes:

 Now, this isn’t my recipe.
-It’s a little like the cauliflower pizza, cauliflower rice and courgettini that most of us following the 5:2 diet try at some time.
+It’s a little like the cauliflower pizza, cauliflower rice and courgetti that most of us following the 5:2 diet tries at some time.
 I believe it has its origin in the paleo diet, which cuts out processed foods entirely.
-There are all sorts of variations on the theme, of which the simplest is just two ingredients, whilst three ingredient versions sometime include flour of various sorts or, like the recipe above, a little baking powder to make a fluffy pancake.
+There are all sorts of variations on the theme, of which the simplest is just two ingredients, whilst three ingredient versions sometimes include flour of various sorts or, like the recipe above, a little baking powder to make a fluffy pancake.
 I tried this two ingredient banana pancake and to be honest it was a little flat.
 And I didn’t want to add in flour if it wasn’t needed.
-So, the three ingredient version I’ve used here is adapted from this recipe.
-My recipe made 6 small pancakes which was more than enough for me on a normal (non-fast) day, but of course you could easily double the quantities to make more pancakes.
+So, the three-ingredient version I’ve used here is adapted from this recipe.
+My recipe made 6 small pancakes which were more than enough for me on a normal (non-fast) day, but of course, you could easily double the quantities to make more pancakes.

 It’s a great recipe for a 5:2 diet fast day because the protein in the egg will help to stave any hunger pangs.